 - Whisk with a balloon whisk to combine (image 1 above).

-- Now add the flour and mix with a wooden spoon until you have a thick, slightly sticky dough (image 2 above).
+- Add the flour and mix with a wooden spoon until you have a thick, slightly sticky dough (image 2 above).

 - Turn the dough out onto a well-floured surface, and sprinkle the dough with a little extra flour.
 You won’t need too much, about a tablespoon should be sufficient.